The Inspiring Story of Lydia in the Bible

 Serve God and others with everything you have

-Lydia was wealthy because of the popularity of the indigo trade, but I believe that she does not have everything.
-Still, this did not stop her from using everything she has to serve God.
-God does not look at what is in our hands.
-He looks at our willingness to serve whatever we have to serve Him and others.
+Still, this did not stop her from using everything she had to serve God, and God does not look at what is in our hands.

 Discern your calling

-Not everyone ends up as a missionary or a pastor, but we are all called to do something.
-We all have a calling, and Lydia found hers in hospitality.
 She was not called to travel and proclaim God’s word to different parts of the world, but she saw the need and opened her house to God’s missionaries.

 In Summary

-The Bible offers little information about the ministry of the women in those days like Lydia and Mary Magdalene, but they are there, so we know that women were welcome to serve God, and even if we know little about their lives and service, we can gain a lot of inspiration and lessons from them.
+The Bible offers little information about the ministry of women like Lydia and Mary Magdalene in those days, but they are there, so we know that women were welcome to serve God.

 Alex Shute